melezhik/Sparrow6/posts/Go_pipelines_with_Raku_interfaces.md

 # Go pipelines with Raku interfaces

-TLDR; How to write pipelines on Golang with interfaces in Raku
+TL;DR How to write pipelines on Golang with interfaces in Raku

 ---